 If surgery is required, then this does carry an element of risk.
 In uncomplicated surgeries where there is no need to remove any part of the intestines, the prognosis for a full recovery is usually very good.

-If your dog requires the removal of part of his bowel then there is a higher risk of post-operative complications.
+If your dog requires the removal of part of his bowel, then there is a higher risk of postoperative complications.
 Your pup will be carefully monitored for these in the hospital after his surgery.
 Once your dog has recovered from surgery, it is unlikely that he will suffer any long-term side effects from losing part of his bowel.

 The exception to this is if a large part of the intestine has been damaged and needs to be removed.
 If this is the case, then your canine companion may be more prone to diarrhea and other digestive issues in the future.

-In the event of an obstruction leading to rupture of the bowel, your dog has a much more guarded prognosis and has a higher risk of death, although a full recovery is still possible.
+In the event of an obstruction leading to a rupture of the bowel, your dog has a much more guarded prognosis and a higher risk of death, although a full recovery is still possible.